 Others like Quickbooks, Amway, Houghton-Mifflin, Bain & Co., Mutual Of Omaha, Kaspersky, RSA, and BASF all use podcasts to “edutain” their audience, reinforce their message, and to build and expand their brands.

 These businesses and many more have added podcasts to their marketing mix to offer more detailed information about their industry and related topics.
 Some cite real-time examples of customer success stories, and feature discussions with industry leaders and experts who bring helpful and valuable insights to the listener.

-How are companies or organizations using podcasts to better communicate with their audiences and build trust?
+So how can companies or organizations use podcasts to better communicate with their audiences and build trust?

 * Internet security companies sponsor interviews with analysts who talk about new cyber-threats, how to avoid attacks, and what they are doing to combat them.